 The Hiatt Career Center posts job and internship openings in all of these fields on Handshake.
 To find jobs relevant for anthropology mMajors, log in and enter search terms including "user experience," "qualitative research," "fieldwork," and "ethnography."

 On LinkedIn, you can search for for jobs and internships by clicking on the "Jobs" tab on the top of the screen, and entering key words and location.
 Idealist is a website that posts jobs, internships and volunteer opportunities in the nonprofit and government arena.

 When just entering the job market, exploring "gig" jobs in your area(s) of interest is a good way to gain experience and build your resume.
 Sites such as Upwork.com and Fiverr.com list time-limited opportunities that may be related to your anthropological area(s) of interest.
 If you are interested in exploring internships and other opportunities in media or podcasting, check out Airmedia.com and Podcastgarage.

 In today's world of work, only a fraction of jobs are posted on online job sites.
 This means that interpersonal connections and networking are crucial.

 Often the most current and specific information about a career field may not be available online.
 Anthropology alumni tell us that the most important first step to getting a job is to do informational interviews.

 Alumni are an important resource as well.
-Contact the Hiatt Career Center to access the Brandeis Alumni Network in order to find and share professional advice/ expertise, networking connections, job postings, and more.
+Contact the Hiatt Career Center to access the Brandeis Alumni Network to find and share professional advice/ expertise, networking connections, job postings and more.